-Make sure to connect an external antenna (released by the supplier) with MCX connector to the module in the UH50/UC50.
-Error!
-Reference source not found. below illustrates how the antenna cable should be routed.
-Push the connector gently into the socket on the module.
+Connect an external antenna (released by the supplier) with MCX connector to the module CMi6160 in the meter.
+Make a hole in rubber gromets/sealing and push the mcx connector through the gromet/sealing.
+Make sure thicker part of antenna cable is in gromet/seal.
+Push the connector gently into the antenna connector (7) on the module.